 - jerk seasoning (ad)

 - brown sugar

-The first three ingredients can be found in most supermarkets in smaller quantities, but I'm providing a link so you can see what I use.
+The first three ingredients can be found in most supermarkets in smaller quantities, but I'm providing an affiliate link so you can see what I use.
 I like steak seasoning because it has a large amount of pepper, burger seasoning for its smoky flavor, and jerk seasoning since it packs a good kick.

 Preparing the Meat

 Remove any wrapping before rubbing the meat with seasoning.

 Get in there and slather the dry rub on both sides of the roast with your hands.
 You should have enough rub to be very generous with your portions.

 Preheat the oven to 350 degrees, and place the roast in your handy dutch oven (ad).
 Add one cup of water and 2 tablespoons of liquid smoke (ad) to the bottom of the pot and cover.
 Bake for 2 hours, then reduce heat to 275 and cook an additional 2 hours.